jerabaul29/guidelines_writing_papers/README.md

 - **G3**: Be brief, be bright, be gone: try to convey the exact message you want to convey as effectively as possible.
 A shorter paper is easier to read, understand, etc. You goal is to convey your message, as clearly and effectively as possible.
 Do not waste your reader's time with useless details and un-necessary information.
 - **G4**: Have a clear story / red line.
 - **G5**: Try to be specific / technically to the point, without being pedantic; in particular, avoid pedantic formulations, unnecessary details and "poetic" adjectives, be terse and easy to read, avoid being "poetic".
+- **G6**: use a consistent, well defined, non ambiguous nomenclature.
+If necessary, define specific nomenclature that helps to explain and understand the key points.
+Disambiguate concepts with appropriate terminology.

 ## Style [S]